-We have reviewed the accompanying consolidated interim statement of financial position of Saudi Arabian Mining Company (Ma'aden) (the "Company") and its subsidiaries (collectively referred to as the "Group") as of 31 March 2021 and the related consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the three-month period then ended, and notes, comprising significant accounting policies and other explanatory notes.
+We have reviewed the accompanying consolidated interim statement of financial position of Saudi Arabian Mining Company (Ma'aden) (the "Company") and its subsidiaries (collectively referred to as the "Group") as of 30 June 2021 and the related consolidated statements of profit or loss and other comprehensive income and cash flows for the three-month and six-month periods then ended and the consolidated interim statement of changes in equity for the six-month period ended 30 June 2021, and notes, comprising significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34"), as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these consolidated interim financial statements based on our review.